 of paper.
 Source info: Author's Name, "Essay"/Title,

 & author's main argument.
-Your overall
+Your evaluative method and its

-disagreement/agreement.
+overall results.
 Introductory quotation/details.
 [1

 of the text (optional).
 Restate author's last name 1-2

 times per paragraph; summarize the text accurately, completely, and

 evaluative method or step: (a) topic sentence, (b)

 supporting your opinions (such as quotations/paraphrases from other sources, your or others' personal

 experiences, facts, figures, etc.), and (d) a brief, concluding sentence or

 paragraph summarizing the entire topic section.
 [2+ par.]